Last Updated on July 12, 2023 by Celeste.

 Find the Athens hotspots by strolling through Plaka and Anafiotika and locate great photo opportunities.
-Plaka is the oldest residential neighbourhood in Athens in the shadows of the city’s ancient ruins, a labyrinth of pedestrian-friendly streets and notable examples of Neoclassical architecture.
+Plaka is the oldest residential neighborhood in Athens in the shadows of the city’s ancient ruins, a labyrinth of pedestrian-friendly streets and notable examples of Neoclassical architecture.

 Anafiotika is located in the upper area of Plaka, just under the Acropolis.
 It is a beautiful area constructed by builders from the Aegean island of Anafi.
 Think of whitewashed houses and narrow alleys.
 We love walking through this part of town.
 It is very picturesque, car-free and colourful.
 Great for Instagram!

 National Archaeological Museum

 Another must-visit when in Athens is the National Archaeological Museum.
 This museum is one of the world’s most renowned museums and the largest in Greece.
 The National Archaeological Museum houses a remarkable collection of excavations from all over Greece.
-Children will be love discovering more than 11,000 artefacts including many statues and pottery which provide a unique panorama of the Greek civilization and its developments over the centuries — from Prehistory to Late Antiquity.
+Children will love discovering more than 11,000 artefacts including many statues and pottery which provide a unique panorama of the Greek civilization and its developments over the centuries — from Prehistory to Late Antiquity.
 To make the most out of your visit, you can consider a private guide tour.
 Click here to find my recommended private guided tour at the National Archaeological Museum.

 Athens is a street art paradise.
 Teens will love admiring graffiti and other artworks on buildings and walls in urban Athens.
 Our street art walking tour took us through the neighbourhoods of Gazi, Keramikos, Psirri and Thiseio.
 Together with Exarheia, these are the most painted areas in Athens.
 Read our full tried & tested family experience of the Street art tour here.
 For families, I recommend the Alternative Neighbourhoods Half-Day Walking Tour.

 Museum of Illusions

 If you cannot get enough of riddles and mystery, consider an escape room game.
 Especially suitable for families travelling with older children, Mindtrap Monasteraki is located in a beautiful building on Mitropoleos street.
 The many game rooms take 2 to 6 players and have intriguing names such as El Patron and Da Vinci Code.
 Are you ready to play?